orbeon/orbeon-forms-doc/xforms/filter.md

 The filter parameter `oxf.xforms.renderer.default-encoding` allows you to specify a default character encoding when the content provided by the servlet or JSP page doesn't specify one.
 Previously, the default character encoding was hardcoded to `ISO-8859-1`.
 Since 4.6.1 the hardcoded default remains this, but you can change it with `oxf.xforms.renderer.default-encoding`.
 The default Orbeon Forms web.xml overrides this default to `UTF-8`, which is what most modern HTML uses.

+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

+If you are using Orbeon Forms 2023.1 or newer, and are running a servlet container that uses the Jakarta Servlet API (e.g. Tomcat 10+, WildFly 27+), you need to use the `org.orbeon.oxf.servlet.JakartaOrbeonXFormsFilter` servlet filter class instead of `org.orbeon.oxf.servlet.OrbeonXFormsFilter`.

 _Limitation: Currently you cannot deploy your application in the default servlet context (i.e. the empty context)._

 ### Application server configuration